Table of Contents

 The negative response is when you get an email that says something like Sorry, your message could not be delivered to:... followed by a reason why the message could not be delivered.
 These messages are reasonably common, although many servers have stopped sending them due to Backscatter from SPAM.

 The positive delivery status notification is also becoming far less popular.
 Most email servers have this option turned off as the delivery confirmation validates the address on a spammers mailing list, and this presents something of a privacy concern.
 Did the account owner authorize the mail provider to confirm their email address?

 Where is the 'Outbox'?

-'Outbox' located under 'Local folders' is a waiting area for emails that have not been sent.
+The 'Outbox', located under 'Local folders', is a waiting area for emails that have not been sent.

 How do I use the 'Outbox'?

 If you have written an email, but do not want to send the email immediately and you are working with Thunderbird 'online', then you can choose 'File' > 'Send Later' to send the email to the 'Outbox' to wait until you want to send it.

 If you write an email and are working 'offline', either because you are not connected to the Internet or you have selected Thunderbird to work 'offline', then you will only see a 'Send Later' option and your email will be sent to the 'Outbox'.

 You can tell Thunderbird to work 'online' or 'offline' (the latter not being able to connect to the server).
 If you see two blue screen icons in the bottom status bar on the far left, this indicates that Thunderbird is 'online'.
 Two black screen icons in the bottom status bar on the far left will indicate that Thunderbird is 'offline'.